 Please note that rooms in Brookes Lettings housing may not always be available in January.

 All exchange and study abroad students need to apply for accommodation whether they are in Oxford for one or two semesters.

 After students have been accepted to Oxford Brookes, they will be sent an email by the Accommodation Bureau with details of how to apply online and the deadline for doing so.

 If you are starting a course in September, we will send you your invitation after you have accepted your offer to study at Oxford Brookes.
 You will need to apply by late July.

 If you are starting in January, we will send you your invitation to apply in November.
 You will need to apply by mid December.

 Students who will be in Oxford for one semester will be able to apply for standard accommodation with shared bathrooms in our halls of residence.

 Students who will be in Oxford for two semesters will have a full range of halls available to choose from, and will be allocated to accommodation based on their application.
-Most students will be asked to choose five halls and rank them in order.
+Most students will be asked to choose three halls and rank them in order.